Nice People can say NO – Saying No for Peace of Mind!

-The Worst Scenario can happen, often your efforts will be taken for granted.
-Again this is not necessarily deliberate, but because you haven’t learnt your limits and prioritizing your commitments it has happened.
+This happens especially for people with adult children, either the children are still way too reliant on the parents for doing things or it can be visa versa, where the parents are expecting their kids (Adult children) to be there.
+The Worst Scenario can happen, more often than not you can be taken for granted.
+Again this is not necessarily deliberate, but because you haven’t learnt to communicate your limits and prioritizing your commitments it can easily happen.
 So unless you become clear about your limitations the situation may well become more difficult with each person not feeling terribly happy toward one another.

 Here are 4 great ways to stand up for you and say No: